Keep MSWD Away from ID8: Protect Our Water

 ✓ YES (to table): Meyerhoffen, Martin ✗ NO: Sewell, Griffith, Duff

-Director Sewell's exact words: "I'd like to table this item until we are certain the Coachella Valley Water District board has approved this grant funding request.
+Director Meyerhoffen's exact words: "I'd like to table this item until we are certain the Coachella Valley Water District board has approved this grant funding request.
 While I respect CVWD's General Manager authority to issue a letter of intent, I feel the CVWD board should stand behind their GM with a vote."

 Vote 2, Amended Resolution (PASSED 3 to 2)